 The law doesn’t guarantee parents the right to attend their child’s 504 plan meetings.
 However, many schools are happy to include parents.
 But it’s best not to wait for an invitation.
 If the school tells you they’re evaluating your child for a 504 plan, let them know that you want to be part of any meetings where your child’s needs will be discussed.

-Pitfall #3: Accepting the school’s “standard” 504 plan for students with your child’s issue.
+Pitfall #3: Accepting the school’s “standard” 504 plan for students with your child’s disability.

 Pitfall #4: Assuming the school is implementing your child’s 504 plan.

+After getting your child’s 504 plan in place, it’s important to keep track of what’s happening.
 Make sure your child’s 504 plan is followed.
 Talk with your child about school, and monitor homework and test scores.
-Is the school providing the promised accommodations, modifications and services?
+Is the school providing the promised accommodations, modifications, and services?
 Take any concerns to your child’s teacher or 504 committee leader.

 Pitfall #5: Not pushing for a careful review and update of the 504 plan every year.

 The 504 committee should review and revise your child’s 504 plan every year.
-As your child moves through school, he’ll master some skills but struggle with new ones.
+As kids move through school, they may master some skills but struggle with new ones.
 The academic load will also increase.
-You’ll want his 504 plan updated to document his changing needs and the accommodations, modifications and services he’ll need to succeed.
+You’ll want your child’s 504 plan updated to document changing needs and any different accommodations, modifications, and services that may be needed.